The Very Large Array

 Because radio waves can cut through the dust of the cosmos that obstructs a lot of objects, the VLA and VLBA can view images that optical telescopes fail to see.
 While using the VLA, scientists were able to examine the black hole in the middle of the Milky Way.
 They could also search for the beginnings of gamma-ray bursts in far-off nebulae and, in 1989, obtained radio transmit from the Voyager 2 satellite as it traveled by Neptune.
 That transit yielded the first close up pictures of the gas mass and its moons.

 The VLBA gauges movements in the Earth’s orientation in the universe.
 By looking carefully at distant, virtually static objects like quasars over time, scientists can discern any observable changes in Earth’s space orientation.
-Earth’s orientation can be put somewhat out of sync with substantial earthquakes like the recent one that happened in Japan.
+Earth’s orientation can be put somewhat out of sync with substantial earthquakes like the one that happened in Japan in 2011.

 Uses for Practical Life